DieSkaarj/Pre-rendered_Backgrounds_with_Godot_4.4/README.md

 <td width="33%"><img src="pictures/Godot022.png" /></td>

-Now we have a lightweight scene that loads a depth map on load.
+Now we have a lightweight scene that loads a depth map on entry.
 Well done!
 Gl;hf.
 		</details>
 	</details>
 </details>